VincentH-Net/azure-uno-dev-vm/src/Azure-Virtual-Desktop.md

 # Azure Virtual Desktop Configuration

-Developer VM's are Azure Virtual Machines, created by Azure Virtual Desktop (AZD).
+Developer VM's are Azure Virtual Machines, created by Azure Virtual Desktop (AVD).

 ## Security

 - VM's are personal.
-- Each VM is assigned to one specific Entra ID account via AZD Host Pools.
+- Each VM is assigned to one specific Entra ID account via AVD Host Pools.
 - The Entra ID account is a member of the Developers security group and requires MFA.
-The Azure role assignments for the Developers group will be set in below steps, after the AZD Host Pool is created.
+The Azure role assignments for the Developers group will be set in below steps, after the AVD Host Pool is created.
 - VM's do not have public IP addresses, and can only be accessed via Azure Virtual Desktop.
 - VM's allow clipboard sharing between the local machine and the VM; all other device sharing options are left at their defaults (which is most secure).
 - VM's use Aspire to deploy locally on the machine; deployment to Azure resources is done via CI/CD
-- Each AZD Host Pool has a System-assigned managed identity, which has the `Desktop Virtualization Power On Contributor` role on the Azure `Subscription` of the Host Pool (subscription level scope is required for the role, to start VM's in that Host Pool).
+- Each AVD Host Pool has a System-assigned managed identity, which has the `Desktop Virtualization Power On Contributor` role on the Azure `Subscription` of the Host Pool (subscription level scope is required for the role, to start VM's in that Host Pool).

 ## Cost Management

-VM's are started by AZD when the user connects, and stopped at a daily scheduled time - or before that by the user via the VM blade in the Azure portal
+VM's are started by AVD when the user connects, and stopped at a daily scheduled time - or before that by the user via the VM blade in the Azure portal

 ## VM Configuration